Notgrove

 Cotswolds)

-in recent years.
-Originally a circular structure containing a stone cist with the remains of an old man was built on the site, with the bones of a young women placed on top of the mound.
+![]() Originally a circular structure containing a stone cist within which remains of an old man were placed was built on the site, with the bones of a young women placed on top of the mound.
 Later a chambered long barrow aligned east to west was constructed on top of this mound, standing around 48 metres long and 24 metres wide with a surrounding drystone wall.
-At the east was a curved forecourt with a narrow passage leading to an anti-chamber and 2 pairs of side chambers and a final end chamber in the same style as found as Nympsfield.
-The remains of at least 6 adults, as well as 3 children, a newborn baby and many animal bones were found within these chambers.
-A further 2 sets of remains were found within the forecourt along with evidence of fires.
+At the east was a curved forecourt with a narrow passage leading to an anti-chamber and two pairs of side chambers and a final end chamber in the same style as found as Nympsfield barrow.
+The remains of at least six adults, as well as three children, a newborn baby and many animal bones were found within these chambers.
+A further two sets of remains were found within the forecourt along with evidence of fires.
 This site is one of many that has a treasure legend attached to it, in this case it is said that the barrow contains a golden coffin.
-Glossary Item: Neolithic |
+Date: Neolithic |

 Back